BabaYaga-1999/Sky-Pixel-Identification/README.md

 Documentation and Reflection

 Chosen Techniques and Rationale
-HSV Color Space: We utilized the HSV (Hue, Saturation, Value) color space for sky detection because it provides a more intuitive way to specify color ranges compared to RGB.
+HSV Color Space: I utilized the HSV (Hue, Saturation, Value) color space for sky detection because it provides a more intuitive way to specify color ranges compared to RGB.
 This approach is effective in differentiating sky colors from other elements in the image.

-Gradient Magnitude Calculation: To identify the smooth regions characteristic of the sky, we calculated the gradient magnitude.
+Gradient Magnitude Calculation: To identify the smooth regions characteristic of the sky, I calculated the gradient magnitude.
 The sky, typically being a smooth region, would have lower gradient values.

 Morphological Operations: To refine the mask and remove small noise, morphological operations like closing and opening were applied.

-Contours Detection: We employed contour detection to identify continuous sky regions, further refining the detection process by considering the size and position of these regions.
+Contours Detection: I employed contour detection to identify continuous sky regions, further refining the detection process by considering the size and position of these regions.

 Combined Color and Gradient Masks: This method allowed us to leverage both color and texture information, improving the robustness of the detection, especially in challenging lighting conditions like sunsets.